aco950/aws-cloud-prac-notes/condensed_notes.md

        data mining, log file analysis, machine learning, scientific simulation and data warehousing.

+   - Lightsail
+     - Easiest way to launch and manage a virtual private server (VPS).
+     - Similar to launching a node on Linode/Digital Ocean.
+     - Included is a static IP, DNS management, SSD-backed storage for a low, predicatable price ($5 for 750 hours per month).

 ## Security - Access Control and Management
    - Integration and federation with corporate directories